zktuong/ktplots/README.md

 Generates a circos-style wire/arc/chord plot for cellphonedb results.

 This functions piggy-backs on the original plot_cpdb function and generates the results like this:

+Credits to Ben Stewart for coming up with the base code!

 ```R
 # code example but not using the example datasets
 library(SingleCellExperiment)